 Plagiarism is the deliberate or reckless representation of another's words, thoughts, images or ideas as one's own without attribution in connection with submission of academic work, whether graded or otherwise.
 Students seeking more information are encouraged to take the online plagiarism tutorial.
 Plagiarism will not be tolerated in this class and will result in a failing grade for the class and suspension for one academic semester.
 Materials for class assignments should be produced specifically for this class unless prior approval from the professor is granted.

-AccommodationsStudents requesting classroom accommodation must first register with Disability Services, Division of Student Affairs.
+AccommodationsStudents requesting classroom accommodation must first register with Accessibility Services, Division of Student Affairs.
 They will provide documentation to the student who must then provide this documentation to me when requesting accommodation.

 No personal technology (including laptops) will be allowed in the recitation sections.
 During lecture, personal technology is allowed, so long as it is being used to take notes.
 The TAs will be walking around the room and will revoke everyone's privilege if they find people regularly misusing it.